secureCodeBox/documentation/README.md

 repository: string, // The repository url without the github part of the link
 targetPath: string, // This needs to be 'docs' for the docusaurus build, but you may specify a 'docs/<subdirectory>'
 srcDirs: string[], // Directory names, relative to the root directory of the github project, containing the subdirectories with documentation
-srcFiles: string[], // File names for documentation, relative to the root directory of the github project
-singleFileDirectory: string, // Docs subdirectory as root category for `srcFiles`, defaults to root level of `docs/`
 sizeLimit: number, // Limit of file size, most importantly used for large findings.
 findingsDir: string, // Directory for large findings which exceeded sizeLimit
 ```